The ultimate Wedding Checklist

 Florist and wedding cake

-6 months prior to the big day should be about organising the aspects of the wedding that make it unique to you, adding personality and creativity; truly making it your own.
+Onto the next part of our ultimate checklist – Six months prior to the big day should be about organising the aspects of the wedding that make it unique to you, adding personality and creativity; truly making it your own.
 Flowers are a very important part of the big day, complementing the wedding dress, suits, tables and even wedding arches lovely.
 Wedding bouquets are becoming more and more diverse, with a range of colours, themes and additional touches that can be implemented into them.
 A unique alternative to the traditional bouquet is one made entirely of paper!
-ELYN Boutique is a fantastic origami creative specialising in wedding flowers.
+ELYN Boutique is a fantastic creative florist specialising in artificial wedding flowers.

-From a traditional horse and carriage to a sports car, maybe an Aston Martin or a Ferrari? or maybe even add something really quirky to your day with an American Classic. iDoo Wedding Cars offer a range of bespoke cars to suit your day including a Maserati Quattroporte and a Mason Black Coach, offering a thrill and a classic theme to your wedding day, whilst always arriving in style.
+From a traditional horse and carriage to a sports car, maybe an Aston Martin or a Ferrari! iDoo Wedding Cars offer a range of bespoke cars to suit your day including a Maserati Quattroporte and a Mason Black Coach, offering a thrill and a classic theme to your wedding day, whilst always arriving in style.
 This is the perfect opportunity to add some flare to the big day, allowing the inner petrol head to have an additional moment of excitement to the big day and have additional photograph opportunities, creating another story to your wedding day.
 Other wedding car companies with a great reputation for South Wales Weddings:

 Prices Wedding Cars – https://www.pricesweddingcars.co.uk/index.php/en/